jeppzone/ti-project/README.md

 # ti-project
-Source code four Group 2 in the Tangible Interaction course 2017
+Source code for Group 2 in the Tangible Interaction course 2017